AustralianAntarcticDivision/rbgm/README.md

 ================================================

-rbgm allows reading of geometry from BGM files, either in raw coordinate form or as Spatial objects
+rbgm allows reading of geometry from BGM files, either in raw coordinate form or as Spatial objects.

+There is some overlapping functionality with oms, for coupling with ROMS output.
+This is subject to change.

-There is support to "densify" (or segmentize) the line faces to a minimum distance between vertices.
+There is support to "densify" (or segmentize) the line faces to a minimum distance between vertices based on Earth geometry.

 ## Clone and build with roxygen documentation